Best Cars Under R300,000 in South Africa in 2026 — Honest Comparison

 What is the best first car to buy in South Africa under R300,000?

-For first-time buyers, the Toyota Starlet and Volkswagen Polo Vivo are consistently the top recommendations in South Africa under R300,000.
-Both have extensive service networks nationwide, predictable running costs, and strong resale values.
-The Starlet edges ahead on long-term reliability; the Polo Vivo leads on brand recognition and resale demand.
+The Toyota Starlet and VW Polo Vivo are consistently the top picks under R300,000.
+Both have nationwide service networks, predictable running costs and strong resale.
+The Starlet edges ahead on long-term reliability; the Polo Vivo leads on resale demand.

 Is it better to buy new or used under R300,000 in South Africa?